Ready or Not review

 50 GB available space

 Ready or Not Review

-Ready or Not is an application created by VOID Interactive.
+Ready or Not is an application developed by VOID Interactive.
 Ready or Not was first published on .
-The app is currently available on Steam, Other.
+Ready or Not is accessible for Steam, Other.

 Ready or Not is an intense, tactical, first-person shooter that depicts a modern-day world in which SWAT police units are called to defuse hostile and confronting situations.

 VOID interactive has consulted with police teams globally to create rules of engagement and a scoring system that are both challenging and realistic.
 In order to push the bar further with realism, Ready or Not models ballistic penetration, ricochet, kevlar and plate dynamics, as well as projectile expansion and momentum.

 Explore a deep and involved weapon handling and player maneuvering system, geared towards providing officers with an unprecedented level of control over their situational effectiveness.
 Ready or Not utilizes a simple and organic control scheme which won’t have players fumbling around, forgetting dozens of key bindings.

 Organize an approach and strategize through floor plans and mission briefs, then execute the mission in real time.
 Officers can decide to deploy with items such as ballistic shields, door rams, tactical ladders, and much more.
 Swat units can also choose to enlist personnel to assist with the situation, including sniper teams and negotiators.